-(e) University Allocation

-The sum total of a Continuing Sessional's unit allocations across the University.
+(e) University Allocation The sum total of a Continuing Sessional Lecturer's unit allocations across the University.

-24.02 Calculating and Establishing Unit Allocations for Continuing Sessional Lecturers
+24.2 Calculating and Establishing Unit Allocations for Continuing Sessional Lecturers

-- (a) Unit and University Allocations for Continuing Sessionals shall be established for the term of the Agreement.
+- (a) Unit and University Allocations for Continuing Sessionals shall be calculated biannually.
 In calculating the average number of units, the average will be rounded to the lower 1.5 unit increment.
-In calculating the average number of units, when the number of units taught in the most recent of the 4 assignment years referred to in Article 24.01 (d) is higher than the average, the average will be rounded to the nearest 1.5 units. - (b) When a Continuing Sessional Lecturer has taught in more than one academic unit, there will be a separate calculation for each academic unit and the Continuing Sessional Lecturer will have recall rights as specified for each unit. - (c) Once the unit allocation and university allocation is calculated and established, these allocations will remain fixed for the term of the Collective Agreement except as reduced in accordance with the recall provisions of Article 24.04.
+In calculating the average number of units, when the number of units taught in the most recent of the four (4) assignment years referred to in Article 24.01 (d) is higher than the average, the average will be rounded to the nearest 1.5 units.
+If the average number of units is equidistant between two 1.5 unit increments the average will be rounded up if the number of units taught in the most recent of the four (4) assignment years referred to in Article 24.01 (d) is higher than the average. - (b) When a Continuing Sessional Lecturer has taught in more than one (1) academic unit, there will be a separate calculation for each academic unit and the Continuing Sessional Lecturer will have recall rights as specified for each unit. - (c) Once the unit allocation and university allocation is calculated and established, these allocations will remain fixed until the next recalculation which will be done by February 15 or a date established by mutual agreement for the upcoming assignment year or except as reduced in accordance with the recall provisions of Article 24.04.

-24.03 Establishing Recall Rights
+24.3 Establishing Recall Rights

-- (a) Upon agreement of the unit administrator(s) and the Continuing Sessional on a list of those courses and substantially similar courses that the Continuing Sessional has satisfactorily taught at the University of Victoria within the five assignment years immediately prior to the commencement of this Collective Agreement, such list will constitute the courses to which the Continuing Sessional Lecturer will have recall rights as specified below. - (b) In order that the list remain current, any courses satisfactorily taught at the University of Victoria since inception of a list will be added; likewise any courses not taught in the past five years will be deleted.
+- (a) Upon agreement of the unit administrator(s) and the Continuing Sessional Lecturer on a list of those courses and substantially similar courses that the Continuing Sessional Lecturer has satisfactorily taught at the University of Victoria within the five assignment years immediately prior to the commencement of this Collective Agreement, such list will constitute the courses to which the Continuing Sessional Lecturer will have recall rights as specified below. - (b) In order that the list remain current, any courses satisfactorily taught at the University of Victoria since inception of a list will be added; likewise any courses not taught in the past five years will be deleted.
 The list should be updated in January.
-However, if this does not occur, the absence of additions or deletions of courses to the list, in of itself, will not be prejudicial to either the Continuing Sessional or the applicable unit administrator.
+However, if this does not occur, the absence of additions or deletions of courses to the list, in of itself, will not be prejudicial to either the Continuing Sessional Lecturer or the applicable unit administrator.

-24.04 Recall Rights
+24.4 Recall Rights